Equality means that two things are the same. In Ruby, we compare objects & their values to find out if they’re the same object.

 == is a method & not just syntax?

 You can implement this method in your own classes to make them more powerful.
-And that’s what I want to talk about in this post.
+And that’s what you’ll learn about in this post!

 "foo" == "foo"